bokkypoobah/AigangPresaleContractAudit/audit/code-review/PreSale.md

     MiniMeToken token = MiniMeToken(_token);
     // BK Ok - Get the balance of the ERC20 token uint256 balance = token.balanceOf(this);
-    // BK Ok - Transfer the ERC20 token balance to the owner's account token.transfer(controller, balance);
+    // BK NOTE - Should check for status, but no side effects other than the tokens not being transferred token.transfer(controller, balance);
     // BK Ok - Log event
     ClaimedTokens(_token, controller, balance);